abhirajjsingh/EEG-Analysis-During-Mental-Arithmetic-Tasks/README.md

 - **Recall**: Proportion of true positive predictions out of all actual positive instances.
 - **F1-score**: Harmonic mean of precision and recall.

-## Results

-Present the evaluation metrics for both models.

 ## Acknowledgments

 - Thanks to the PhysioNet team for providing the Mental Arithmetic Tasks Dataset.